Our top pick for

 There are a few different ways that this level of interest in shorting CryoLife shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against CryoLife.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against CryoLife.

 Find out more about how you can short CryoLife stock.

 We're not expecting CryoLife to pay a dividend over the next 12 months.

 CryoLife's shares were split on a 3:2 basis on 27 December 2000.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your CryoLife shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for CryoLife shares which in turn could have impacted CryoLife's share price.